mabel-dev/opteryx.dev/docs/get-started/python-client.md

 # Python Client

-Opteryx offers Python bindings compliant with a subset of the [PEP 249](https://peps.python.org/pep-0249/) DBAPI specification, allowing integration into Python applications, scripts, and Jupyter notebooks.
+Opteryx provides Python bindings compliant with a subset of the [PEP 249](https://peps.python.org/pep-0249/) DBAPI specification.
+This allows for seamless integration into Python applications, scripts, and Jupyter notebooks, facilitating easy manipulation and querying of data.

 ### Basic Usage